Ohalo-Ltd/ohalo-playbooks/export-stream-endpoint/README.md

 ```

 Finally, you can retrieve the query result:
-(note that the format is a bit strange, so we add some parsing logic)
+(note that the format is a bit strange, so we add some parsing logic and this is subject to change)
 ```
 aws athena get-query-results \
     --query-execution-id 01234567-89ab-cdef-0123-456789abcdef \